hankoi1020/katacoda-scenarios/test4/step5.md

 For Shipping address, you may edit it and click load address to get the shipping address

-It contain some customer information:
+It contain some sensitive customer information:

 - **Name of Bill recevier, User account, product recevier**